 Developmental therapy identifies areas of concern arising from physiological, neurological, or environmental factors and then helps to promote the child's acquisition of skills for improved play leading to improved quality of life at home and in the community.

 Feeding therapy addresses oral motor and oral sensory processing skills which may affect a child's ability to safely take in food and liquids by mouth.
+If swallow safety concerns are present, a videofluoroscopic swallow study can be completed.
 Our occupational therapists assist in completion of VFSS.
 These studies help evaluate oral motor skills in children with feeding and swallowing issues.
 Common diagnoses include children with cerebral palsy, Down Syndrome, and other genetic syndromes; premature infants, and children with brain injuries.

 Our inpatient rehabilitation program addresses the needs of children and young adults after they’ve had a traumatic and life-changing injury or illness.